OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 3. **Will this lead to even more market consolidation, as only tech giants with unrelated revenue streams can afford to operate browsers without a viable business model?**

-   Yes, consolidation will increase, though not all smaller vendors will disappear as they can rely on smaller teams focusing on browser features rather than platform development, even these companies will suffer from a plunge in Chromium funding however.
+   Yes, consolidation will increase.
+Although not all smaller vendors will disappear immediately, as they can remain competitive by relying on smaller teams focused on browser features rather than platform development, However these companies will suffer significantly from a plunge in Chromium funding.
 Mozilla, an independent non-profit, will likely go bankrupt if it loses its primary funding source.
 This would push the web into even fewer hands.
 Only the largest tech companies, like Apple and Microsoft, will have the resources to sustain full-scale browser and engine development, further concentrating control over the future of the web.

 4. **Could this halt the deployment of non-WebKit browsers on iOS, due to funding cuts that weaken both Chromium and Gecko?**

    Yes.
 Without sufficient funding, both Gecko and Chromium will be unable to sustain the substantial engineering effort required to port their engines to iOS.
 [Apple’s long-standing platform restrictions](https://open-web-advocacy.org/apple-dma-review/) already make this an unusually complex and costly undertaking.
 If Mozilla loses its primary source of funding, it will almost certainly be unable to port Gecko.
-Likewise, a divested Chrome entity may lack the resources, strategic priorities, or incentives to maintain the Chromium iOS port.
+Likewise, a divested Chrome entity may lack the resources, strategic priorities, or incentives to continue the Chromium iOS port.
 Other browser vendors depend on these core engine ports to support their own efforts.
 Without them, the prospect of future engine-level competition, and, more broadly, any realistic chance of meaningful browser competition on iOS, will never materialize.

 5. **Will vendors like Microsoft be forced to pause new features and focus solely on maintenance, due to a lack of upstream fixes from Google?**